EliteAvocado/league-ranking-system/README.md

 ## pics

-This directory contains the picture of the model created using the Oracle SQL Developer Data Modeler.
+This directory contains pictures of the model created using the Oracle SQL Developer Data Modeler.

 ## src